-Melasma is patches of brown, tan, or grey discoloration on the face.
+Melasma is patches of brown, tan, or gray discoloration on the face.

 It is caused by hormonal changes; usually in women, during their reproductive years.
-Melasma is found commonly on your cheeks, upper lip, chin and the forehead.
+Melasma is found commonly on your cheeks, upper lip, chin, and forehead.
 Although possible, it is occasionally found in males.
-Combination laser therapies can usually lighten the melasma, and in rare occasions, cause it to disappear completely.
+Combination laser therapies can usually lighten the melasma, and on rare occasions, cause it to disappear completely.

 Why do I get brown spots after a blemish?